AFellowSpeedrunner/SmolXP/README.md

 If they don't have a release or a signature being 8262fdf then please quickly look into the account if it's an actual person running the account and not a reuploader bot.
 If it is a bot, report it and come to this repo instead.

 ## Known Bugs and Issues
-### WPADISABLE.bat
-It doesn't run automatically.
-Just run from cd root.

 ## "Fixed" Issues
 ### Activation
 A patch has been rolled out in Release 1.1.

 ## Fixed Issues
+### WPADISABLE.bat
+A patch has been rolled out in Release 1.3.

 ### Automatic Drive Wiping during TextMode Setup
 A patch has been rolled out in Release 1.2.